 George Mason University’s Steven Pearlstein wrote a compelling piece in the Washington Post recently bemoaning the current rap on a liberal arts education: preparing students only for a career as a coffee house barista.

-The narrative goes like this, propagated by parents, media and the general culture today: Students need practical, pre-professional and skill-based training to get a job once out of college.
+The narrative, propagated by parents, media and the general culture today, goes like this: Students need practical, pre-professional and skill-based training to get a job once out of college.
 Literature, history and anthropology just don’t make the cut.

 “This focus on college as job training reflects not only a misreading of the data on jobs and pay, but also a fundamental misunderstanding of the way labor markets work, the way careers develop and the purpose of higher education,” Pearlstein wrote.